Can a Testamentary Trust Be Contested in NSW?

 Breach of trustee duties

 Trustees are required to act in the best interests of the beneficiaries and according to the terms outlined in the trust deed.
-Where there is evidence that the trustee has breached their duty to the beneficiaries or has put their interests before the interests of the beneficiaries, a beneficiary of the trust may bring proceedings against the trustee.
+Where there is evidence of a trustee breach in a testamentary trust, such as acting in their own interests or failing to follow the trust terms, a beneficiary may bring proceedings against the trustee.

 Ambiguities in will or trust documents